Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Introduction

+A limitation of these plasma surrogates is their reliance on deterministic single-point forecasts.
+The predictive fidelity of kinetic plasma simulations is significantly affected by uncertainties in model parameters, initial conditions, and external forcing, making uncertainty quantification an essential component of kinetic modeling~\cite{chen2025micro}.
+In other related fields that rely on MHD for making predictions the need for uncertainty-aware modeling has been strongly advocated for.
+As an example, in space weather forecasting, where it can enhance reliability and supports more informed decision-making~\cite{murray2018importance}.
+Similarly, uncertainty quantification has been identified as an important direction for the development of surrogate models of MHD simulations in tokamak fusion research~\cite{gopakumar2024plasma}.
+Traditional ensemble methods for numerical simulation, which require perturbing initial conditions and performing multiple runs~\cite{morley2018perturbed}, are computationally prohibitive, and especially so for global kinetic solvers.
+Generative machine learning frameworks are uniquely well-suited to address this challenge, offering a path toward rapid, uncertainty-aware emulation.

-To help tackle these challenges, we take inspiration from recent breakthroughs in machine learning for atmospheric weather forecasting~\cite{ben2024rise}, where both deterministic~\cite{keisler2022forecasting, bi2023accurate, lam2023graphcast} and probabilistic models~\cite{lang2024aifs, oskarsson2024probabilistic, price2025probabilistic, alet2025skillful}, could offer new ways to achieve high-fidelity, data-driven models for space weather.
+To help tackle these challenges, we take inspiration from recent breakthroughs in machine learning for atmospheric weather forecasting~\cite{ben2024rise}, where both deterministic~\cite{keisler2022forecasting, bi2023accurate, lam2023graphcast} and probabilistic models~\cite{oskarsson2024probabilistic, price2025probabilistic, alet2025skillful, lang2026aifs}, could offer new ways to achieve high-fidelity, data-driven plasma surrogates.
 In particular, we adapt GNN architectures~\cite{keisler2022forecasting, oskarsson2024probabilistic} to emulate plasma dynamics in the noon–midnight meridional plane of the Earth's magnetosphere.
-We compile a high-resolution dataset comprising four global Vlasiator simulations, each driven by a distinct solar wind, and train the GNN emulators on the electromagnetic fields and the plasma moments of the dataset.
-The resulting emulators can then produce forecasts of magnetospheric plasma evolution more than two orders of magnitude faster on a single GPU than the original simulation running on 100 CPUs, incorporating learned kinetic effects from the underlying dataset.
-Furthermore, the framework supports both deterministic forecasting and probabilistic ensemble generation through a latent-variable formulation that yields forecast uncertainty.
-The dataset~\cite{vlasiator2025mldata} and code \cite{spacecast2025} are released openly to facilitate detailed machine learning studies of kinetic-scale magnetospheric dynamics, and the adoption of probabilistic neural surrogates in space weather research.
+We specifically focus on the sensitivity of the magnetospheric response to upstream conditions by compiling a dataset of four global 2D + 3V Vlasiator simulations.
+In these runs, the solar wind ion density is systematically increased, effectively scanning a range of Alfvén Mach numbers from moderately to strongly super-Alfvénic regimes.
+Our GNN emulators are trained on the electromagnetic fields and plasma moments of this density-varied dataset, achieving a speedup of more than two orders of magnitude on a single GPU compared to the original simulation on 100 CPUs.
+The framework supports both deterministic forecasting and probabilistic ensemble generation through a latent-variable formulation that yields forecast uncertainty.
+The dataset~\cite{vlasiator2025mldata} and code \cite{spacecast2025} are released openly to facilitate detailed machine learning studies of ion kinetic magnetospheric dynamics.

-\section{Hybrid-Vlasov Dataset}
+\section{Hybrid-Vlasov dataset}

 The data for this study were generated using Vlasiator, which performs global simulations of the solar wind's interaction with the Earth's magnetosphere in the hybrid-Vlasov formalism.
 Ions are treated as a VDF, $f$, that depends on position $\mathbf{x}$, velocity $\mathbf{v}$, and time $t$.
 Its evolution is dictated by the Vlasov equation, which describes how $f$ changes due to the electric field $\mathbf{E}$ and magnetic field $\mathbf{B}$: